How does the Federal Government make decisions on European policy?

-Nowadays European policy covers all policy fields.
-To be an effective advocate of Germany’s interests in Europe, the Federal Government needs efficient policy coordination mechanisms.
+Nowadays European policy covers all policy fields. ..
+To be an effective advocate of Germany’s interests in Brussels, we need efficient policy coordination within the Federal Government.

 Coordinating German policy on Europe

-In practice the coordinating process is normally as follows: once the Commission has adopted a proposal for new legislation, the responsible (lead) ministry must ensure that the Federal Government has an agreed position on the proposal before it is debated for the first time in the Council.
-The lead ministry informs all other ministries affected by the new proposal and asks for their opinions.
+When the Commission adopts a proposal for new legislation, the responsible (lead) ministry must ensure that the Federal Government has an agreed position on the proposal before it is debated for the first time in the Council bodies.
+The lead ministry informs all other ministries affected by the new proposal and invites their opinions.
 These form the basis for the Federal Government’s negotiating position in the Council.

-Responsibility for coordinating the entire national opinion-formation process on a European proposal lies with the lead ministry.
+Responsibility for coordinating the entire national opinion-forming process on a European proposal lies with the lead ministry.
 This ministry is responsible in particular for:

 - keeping the Bundestag and the Bundesrat informed,